Reltroner/reltroner-studio/content/blog/reltroner-joker.md

 published: true
 date: "April 8, 2025"
 ---
+This artwork is a personal reinterpretation for storytelling.
+Characters inspired by Joker persona 5 belong to their respective creators.

+---

 # 🃏 Reltroner x Joker
 ## *Shadow of Truth – A Crossover Encounter*